Can You Put Cutting Board in Dishwasher? Discover the Do’s and Don’ts!

 Plastic, glass, and silicone cutting boards can withstand the dishwasher’s high temperatures, ensuring thorough cleaning.
 On the other hand, wood, bamboo, and slate cutting boards are prone to warping, cracking, or absorbing water, making them unsuitable for dishwasher use.

-Things to Avoid When Dishwashing Cutting Boards
+Things To Avoid When Dishwashing Cutting Boards

 To preserve the quality and longevity of your cutting boards, avoid the following practices when dishwashing: